-A February 2012 update (PDF) from the NIH states "No harm to publishers is evident" after 4 years of the Public Access Policy.
+February 2012: A report from the NIH states "no harm to publishers is evident" after 4 years of the Public Access Policy (PDF).

 The policy mandates that NIH-funded research must be made available for free to the public.
 All final peer-reviewed manuscripts, arising from NIH funds awarded after October 1, 2007, must be submitted to the open-access database PubMed Central upon acceptance for publication.
 This policy does not apply to non-peer-reviewed materials such as correspondence, book chapters, and editorials.